Assessment

 Using information from both informal and formal assessments, our teachers can better understand the needs of students and give them the tools they need to succeed.

-Why were aReading and aMath selected as one of the district measures of reading and math ability?
+Why were these assessments selected as one of the district measures of reading and math ability?

 them the support they need to stay on track.